‘Counting On’ Star Jana Duggar Is Adorable In Denim, Twinning With Sister-In-Law Abbie

 G R A N D C A N Y O N ???? . . || Fun Facts || .
 1. Most of the Grand Canyon consists of rock that is 1 mile deep, 18 miles wide and 277 miles long.
 2. The Grand Canyon is considered to be one of the 7 wonders of the world.
 3. More than 5 million people visit the Grand Canyon every year.
 It is said to be the second most visited park after the Great Smoky Mountains.
 4. Major John Wesley was the first person to explore the Grand Canyon in 1869 by the way of the Colorado River.
 5. More than 2,000 people live in the Grand Canyon.
 (That is all year round.) . #grandcanyon #duggarfamily #iloveroadtrips

-The Inquisitr previously reported that Jana is reportedly testing the patience of her parents Jim Bob and Michelle Duggar, who reportedly want their eldest daughter to find someone, settle down and get married.
+The Inquisitr previously reported that Jana is reportedly testing the patience of her parents Jim Bob and Michelle Duggar, who reportedly want their eldest daughter to find someone, settle down, and get married.

 John-David Duggar, Jana’s twin, married wife Abbie in November 2018 and is expecting his first child.
-Other Duggar siblings who have wed and began families of their own are Jill, Jinger, Jessa, Josh, Joseph, Joy-Anna, and Josiah.
+Other Duggar siblings who have wed and begun families of their own are Jill, Jinger, Jessa, Josh, Joseph, Joy-Anna, and Josiah.
 Jana is the oldest Duggar sibling still living at home.

 In Touch Weekly reported that both Michelle and Jim Bob are confused as to why their eldest daughter is not yet either involved in a relationship with someone or readying herself for marriage.
 According to the insider, Jim Bob and Michelle are trying their best to be “patient” with their 29-year-old daughter while she waits for her Prince Charming to come in on a white horse, or perhaps, as she said in an Instagram comment, he could be coming in slowly, on “a turtle.”

-Nonetheless, Jana continues to live her life, enjoying time to travel and work on crafts, and tend to both outdoor projects and home interior projects for herself, her family and friends.
+Nonetheless, Jana continues to live her life, enjoying time to travel and work on crafts as well as tending to both outdoor projects and home interior projects for herself, her family, and friends.

-Also living at home are Jedidiah and Jeremiah, Jason, James, Justin, Jackson, Johannah, Jennifer, Jordyn-Grace, and Josie.
-They range in age from 20-years-old to 9-years-old.
+Also living at home are Jedidiah, Jeremiah, Jason, James, Justin, Jackson, Johannah, Jennifer, Jordyn-Grace, and Josie.
+They range in age from 9-years-old to 20-years-old.

 Counting On returns to TLC October 15 at 9 p.m.
 EST.